fabric-testbed/Authz/README.md

 There are different types of sliver resource constraints that are expressed via policies.
 Sliver constraints are by resource type, size and count (i.e. ‘Alice cannot hold more than 3 large apples, 2 small apples and 5 pears at a time’).
 - Constraints can be applied at different scopes (i.e. federation-level and aggregate-level).
 - Constraints can be imposed on individual principals (based on their specific identity, their home institution, or their group within an institution, as asserted by the institutional IdP, i.e. student, faculty or staff).
-- Constraints can be imposed on individual projects (a more common scenario) based on project name
+- Constraints can be imposed on individual projects (a more common scenario) based on project tags.

 Additional constraints for resource provisioning policies can come from
 - Calendar time or date (i.e. for a specific aggregate ‘during exam week only make resources available only to users from home institution’)